What we believe

 We believe in the absolute authority, accuracy and inerrancy of the 66 books of the Bible, its full verbal inspiration of the original manuscripts and its all-sufficiency and final authority as the Christian's rule of faith and practice (Proverbs 30:5; Isaiah 40:8; II Timothy 3:16, 17; II Peter 1:19-21).

-We believe that there is but one God, the Creator, Preserver and Ruler of all things, who is perfect in holiness, and in love, infinite in wisdom and measureless in power, and who reveals Himself to us as three distinct entities, Father, Son and Holy Spirit.
-(Deuteronomy 6:4; Nehemiah 9:6; I Chronicles 29:11, 12; Exodus 15:11; I John 4:8b; Matthew 28:19).
+We believe that there is but one God, the Creator, Preserver and Ruler of all things, who is perfect in holiness, and in love, infinite in wisdom, and measureless in power, and who reveals Himself to us as three distinct entities, Father, Son and Holy Spirit.
+(Deut 6:4; Neh 9:6; I Chr 29:11, 12; Ex 15:11; I John 4:8b; Matt 28:19).

-We believe that Jesus Christ is the eternal and only begotten Son of God, conceived of the Holy Spirit and born of the Virgin Mary, and that He is sinless true God, and true man, and is the only mediator between God and man (Matthew 1:20; Luke 1:35; John 1:1, 12, 14; John 12:45; 14:9; I Timothy 2:5).
+We believe that Jesus Christ is the eternal and only begotten Son of God, conceived by the Holy Spirit and born of the Virgin Mary, and that He is sinless true God, and true man, Head and Savior of His church, and is the only mediator between God and man (Matt 1:20; Luke 1:35; John 1:1, 12, 14; John 12:45; 14:9; Col. 1:18; I Tim 2:5).

 We believe that humanity, male and female is sacred in God’s eyes and was created by Him, in His image and for His glory, to exercise dominion over the earth and to enjoy a relationship with Him forever.
 Every human being is directly responsible to God in matters of faith and life.
 After sin entered the world, humans still possess the image of God, though tainted by sin.
 God’s will for humanity is that they love the Lord their God with all their heart, soul, mind, and strength, and love their neighbors as themselves.